Notable US Spies Fast Facts

 June 5, 1986 - He is convicted of spying.

-December 17, 1986 - Pelton is sentenced to three consecutive life sentences plus 10 years.
+December 17, 1986 - Pelton is sentenced to three concurrent life sentences plus 10 years.

 Earl Pitts: